 “I am a huge advocate for educating our community about healthy living, especially when it pertains to women.
 When I learned [about the] high mortality rate in Cincinnati, I felt compelled to make some sort of difference.”

 Dr. Harris is a PGY1 community pharmacy resident with Kroger Pharmacy in Cincinnati, OH.
-Her subject, preconception, was spurred by her county, Hamilton County, ranking among the worst 10% of counties in the United States for infant mortality.
-The aim of her study is to improve the knowledge, attitudes, and behaviors of men and women related to preconception health, to assure all women of childbearing age have access to preconception and interconception care, and to reduce pregnancy outcome disparities.
+Her subject, preconception, was spurred by Hamilton County ranking among the worst 10% of counties in the United States for infant mortality.
+The aim of her study is to improve the knowledge, attitudes, and behaviors of men and women related to preconception health, to assure all women of childbearing age have access to preconception and interconception care, and to reduce disparities in pregnancy outcomes.

 Taylor Harris hopes to positively impact Cincinnati’s infant mortality rate through helping women appropriately prepare for motherhood: “This project utilizes the services pharmacists are already providing to make interventions that target potentially high risk women.”